nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     - We target fast-typers who are comfortable taking notes on their computer.

 In particular, we tackle the needs of mentor professors, who tend to be busy and are assigned mentees they are unlikely to personally know or run into often.
-A personal CRM like Notor is a useful tool to help mantain the mentor-mentee relationship.
+A personal CRM like Notor is a useful tool to help maintain the mentor-mentee relationship.
 Key features of Notor which scaffold this
 are:

 1. Powerful Organisation which is up to the user to manage many mentees